ChaseFlorell/chaseflorell.github.io/_posts/2015-04-22-goodbye-rake-post-hello-powershell-post.md

       }
     }

-Simply drop this script into your `Modules\Personal` directory, and reload your shell.
+Simply drop this script into your `Modules\Personal` directory, invoke it from your `personal.psm1`, and reload your shell.
 Now you can easily add a new post by entering the following command (with the optional `$draft` parameter).

     > post "name of my post" [-draft]